ibm-cloud-docs/key-protect/settings-key-create-import-access.md

     ```
     {: codeblock}

-### Disabling a key creation/import policy for your {{site.data.keyword.keymanagementserviceshort}} instance
+### Disabling a keyCreateImportAccess policy for your {{site.data.keyword.keymanagementserviceshort}} instance
 {: #disable-key-create-import-policy}

 As a manager of a {{site.data.keyword.keymanagementserviceshort}} instance,
-disable an existing key creation/import policy for your
+disable an existing keyCreateImportAccess policy for your
 {{site.data.keyword.keymanagementserviceshort}} instance by making a `PUT` call
 to the following endpoint.